-Dinghy towing (Except 1ZZ-FE engine with automatic transmission)
+Dinghy towing (with manual transmission)

 Your vehicle can be dinghy towed (with four wheels on the ground) from the front behind a motorhome.

 Dinghy towing requires special equipment and accessories.
 Please refer to your service outlet of the motorhome manufacture for the recommended equipment.